BrianLusina/jtscripts/jssnips/data_structures/ReadMe.md

 # DATA STRUCTURES

 Consists of small JavaScript data structure problems.
-Each problem is described here and what is required of them.
+Each problem is testd here and what is required of them.

 ## RNA Transciption